JooHyunPark-JP/NearbyNote/README.md

 ### 1. Note Creation
 - Create notes via text or voice input *(currently supports English only)*
-- Converts voice to text using the Google Speech API
+- Converts voice to text using the built-in Android SpeechRecognizer.

 ### 2. Location-Based Notes Notifications
 - Set a location and geofence radius for each note
 - Get notified automatically when you enter the defined area

 ### 3. Map Integration
-- Map UI powered by Mapbox
+- Map UI powered by Mapbox Maps SDK (v11)
+- Address search powered by Mapbox Geocoding API
 - Create notes by clicking on the map or searching for an address
 - View notes by saved location

 ### 4. Accurate Location Detection & Recovery
 - Continues location tracking even after app termination, reboot, or in the background
-- ForegroundService (Only runs when at least one location-based note exists) ensures consistent and accurate location updates
+- Foreground service runs only when at least one location-based note exists
-- Uses optimized Android APIs (Geofencing, Location Services), resulting in low battery usage
+- Uses optimized Android APIs (Geofencing + Google Play Services Location), designed for low battery usage
+- Restores geofences after reboot

 ### 5. Permissions Management UI
 - A dedicated page shows the current status of all permissions at a glance